 At John Foy & Associates, we routinely see workers get denied the benefits they need and deserve.
 We are devoted to changing that and fighting for your rights.
 If you are having trouble getting your full benefits—or are worried about that happening—give us a call today.

-We have been helping injured workers with their workers’ comp claims for over 20 years.
+We have been helping injured workers with their workers’ compensation claims for over 20 years.
 There’s no risk to work with us because we don’t take a fee unless we win you money.
 To get a FREE, no-obligation consultation, call us at (404) 400-4000 or contact us online today.

 What Workers’ Compensation Covers for Workers in Morrow

 Workers’ compensation was set up to act as a safety net for workers who are hurt on the job.
-While workers’ comp claims might be more common in traditionally dangerous jobs, workers’ compensation is available to anyone—even those who sit at a desk.
+While workers’ compensation claims might be more common in traditionally dangerous jobs, workers’ compensation is available to anyone—even those who sit at a desk.
 If you were injured at work, you are covered.

 Workers’ compensation in Morrow provides the following benefits after a work injury.

-All medical treatment resulting from your work injury should be covered under workers’ comp (Georgia Code § 34-9-200).
+All medical treatment resulting from your work injury should be covered under workers’ compensation (Georgia Code § 34-9-200).
 That includes reimbursement for medical costs you’ve already paid and coverage of future medical care for the injury.

 Medical costs you might face from your work injury include: